-17 The FSB 2017 Guidance specifies that resolution planning should not rely on public solvency support and not create an expectation that such support will be available.
-The work on adequacy of resources and tools is designed to help ensure sufficient private sector resources to facilitate an orderly resolution and reduce the moral hazard associated with any expectation of public support (see Annex for excerpts from the FSB 2017 Guidance on temporary public funding.)
+&lt;sup>11 The FSB 2017 Guidance specifies that resolution planning should not rely on public solvency support and not create an expectation that such support will be available.
+The work on the adequacy of resources and tools is designed to help ensure sufficient private sector resources to facilitate an orderly resolution and reduce the moral hazard associated with any expectation of public support (see Annex for excerpts from the FSB 2017 Guidance on temporary public funding.)